mgonzales7/NYTimesMovieReviewsAlexaSkill/README.md

 # New York Times Movie Review - Alexa Skill
 An Alexa Skill created to interact with the New York Times Moview Reviews API

+It runs hosted via a Lambda function on Amazon Webservices.
+The Alexa Skill Kit settings are below.

 ## Intent Schema
 ```
 {